lilith/njcom/content/blog/2014/azure.md

 ## What Azure needs to improve on

 * Use a different merchant description for Azure charges.
-* Consider rounding fractional cents down instead of up.
+* Consider rounding fractional amounts down instead of up.
 Floating point math is hard, we know.
 * Notifiy customers before (not after!) deleting their stuff.
 * Perhaps, if there is a billing issue, give customers a time window to resolve it.
 * Add a "Reset" button to websites that recycles the VM and ephemeral storage, so when code fails, users can rescue bad situations.